cilogon/access-identity/aup.md

 ---
-title: "ACCESS Acceptable Use Policy"
+title: "Acceptable Use"
 ---

-Note: This AUP is awaiting formal acceptance by the ACCESS Cybersecurity Governance Council.
+Note: This policy is awaiting formal acceptance by the ACCESS Cybersecurity Governance Council.

 Purpose, Scope, and Applicability
 ---------------------------------